-Percentage-based coverage means that your deductible is a set percent of the coverage A or dwelling coverage in the policy. (this is NOT the market value of your home, but what is actually listed as the first line of coverage in your home insurance declarations page).
+Percentage-based deductible means that your deductible is a set percent of the coverage A or dwelling coverage in the policy. (this is NOT the market value of your home, but what is actually listed as the first line of coverage in your home insurance declarations page).
 In most cases, it’s between 1 and 5 percent of your home’s replacement value.

 So, if your policy has $200,000 of dwelling coverage for your home and you have a 2% deductible, then you would have to pay for the first $4,000 ($200,000 * 2%) of damages to your home before the insurance company starts paying.
-Keep in mind these % deductibles are often attached to special perils, like a Hurricane Deductible or a Wind/Hail Deductible.
+Keep in mind these % deductibles are often attached to special perils, like a Hurricane Deductible or Wind/Hail Deductible.

 - Dollar Based Deductible ($)